Accidents In A Public Place – Slips, Trips and Falls

 It is advisable to contact a personal injury solicitor *, one with experience with slips, trips, and falls claims, to discuss your case and how best to proceed.
 This will ensure that you make the right moves at the right time.
 A personal injury claim will have to be first put through the Injuries Board; this is something that is best done with the help of a solicitor.

-It is important to note that there are some factors that will prohibit you from making a claim for compensation.
-A person cannot make a claim for compensation after a slip, trip or fall in cases where
+It is important to note that there are some factors that will prohibit you from making a claim.
+A person cannot make a claim after a slip, trip or fall in cases where

 - a person injured themselves while trespassing on a property at the time of the accident